caspii/casparwre.de/_posts/2021-02-25-stop-using-google-analytics.md

 * It’s overkill for the majority of site owners
 * It’s a privacy liability and requires an extensive privacy policy
 * It worsens the user experience due to the necessity of annoying prompts.
-* It’s blocked by many browsers (e.g. Firefox) so the data is not very accurate
+* It’s blocked by many browsers (e.g. Firefox) so the data is not very accurate.

 There are more reasons.
 You can read the full list [here](https://plausible.io/blog/remove-google-analytics#its-owned-by-google-the-largest-ad-tech-company-in-the-world).